Fixes

 It's also possible now to use the Reset button from the Options menu to:

-- Reset All Settings by Option
+- Reset All Settings by Option-clicking

-- Reset display-specific Settings by Command
+- Reset display-specific Settings by Command-clicking

 Lunar is now using the native unified logging architecture on macOS.